Common Syntax Errors

 #RETVAL=TYP(#ELMT)

-There is not a function signature for INTEGER TYP(STRING)
+There is no function signature for INTEGER TYP(STRING), which is what the example macro is

 3097: The variable name <variable name> exceeds the maximum number of characters.

 The given variable name is too long.
-Reduce the size to 12 or less characters.
-Make sure to update the variable name in all instances where it is used.
+Reduce the size to 12 characters or fewer.
+Ensure that you update the variable name in all instances where it is used.

 3099: Unreferenced label <label name>

-A label is used as part of a unconditional branch
+A label is used as part of an unconditional branch

 command.
 Those that are not should be commented out or deleted.